Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

 Only these two operations need the shared lock.
-Normal reads are still concurrent, and posting sensor readings uses a separate lock on the readings store, so that path is not affected.
+Regular reads still run concurrently, and posting readings locks the readings store separately so it is not blocked by room/sensor operations.

-### Question 2 — Hypermedia and HATEOAS
+#### 1.2 — The Discovery Endpoint

-**Question.** Why is the provision of "Hypermedia" (links and navigation within responses) considered a core feature of advanced REST design (HATEOAS)?
+**Question.** Why is the provision of "Hypermedia" (links and navigation within responses) considered a hallmark of advanced RESTful design (HATEOAS)?
 How does this approach benefit client developers compared to static documentation?

 HATEOAS stands for Hypermedia As The Engine Of Application State.
-The idea is that API responses include links telling the client what it can do next, rather than the client having to know all the URLs upfront from documentation.
-This matters because it decouples the client from the server's URL structure.
-If the server renames an endpoint or bumps to a new version, a client that follows links from the response will still work — it never had the old URL hardcoded in the first place.
+Basically, API responses should include links so the client knows what it can do next without having every URL hardcoded.
+The point is that if the server changes its URL layout or moves to a new version, clients that follow links from responses keep working — they never had the old URLs baked in.

-In this API, `resource/DiscoveryResource.java` serves as the entry point. `GET /api/v1` returns a JSON object with admin details, a version number, and a `resources` map listing each top-level collection with its full URL:
+In this API, `resource/DiscoveryResource.java` is the starting point. `GET /api/v1` returns admin info, a version number, and a `resources` map with URLs for each collection:

 ```json
 {